rust-lang/rfcs/text/3706-option-result-todo.md

 ### Other Method Names

-We could call these methods `.unwrap_todo()`, `.unwrap_unreachable()` instead, which might make it more obvious that these things panic.
+We could call this method `.unwrap_todo()` instead, which might make it more obvious that this will panic.
 However, I'm conscious that these names are rather long, and having to write out `.unwrap_todo()` in prototype code is unlikely to catch on as a result.

-I don't think there's any good reason to choose names other than `todo` and `unreachable`, as they already exist prominently in rust.
+I don't think there's any good reason to choose names other than `todo`.
+They already exist prominently in Rust.

 ### What about `.expect()`?

 We do already have `{Option, Result}::expect` which serves a similar-ish purpose of "unwrap with a reason".

-I argue that this doesn't necessarily map onto the semantics of `todo` or `unreachable`, Especially `todo`.
+I argue that this doesn't necessarily map as nicely onto the semantics of `todo`.

-While this feature can be emulated with `.expect("todo")` and `.expect("unreachable")`, this is frustrating to type, easy to typo, harder to grep for and cannot be highlighted nicely by an IDE.
+While this feature can be emulated with `.expect("todo")`, this is frustrating to type, easy to typo, harder to grep for and cannot be highlighted nicely by an IDE.

 ### Should this take an argument?